Anson Parsons Hotaling: Death and legacy

-He married Lavinia J. Linen on Nov.
-3, 1863.
+Hotaling died of heart failure and an unknown illness on February 16, 1900, in his home at 1776 California Street in Lower Pacific Heights, San Francisco.

 Two of Hotaling's four sons predeceased him.
-His son, Richard M. Hotaling served on the San Francisco Board of Supervisors from 1900–1901.

-Hotaling died on February 16, 1900, in San Francisco.
+After Hotaling's death he did not leave a will, and his wife Lavinia and son Richard battled in court for many years over the estate, worth an estimated $5 million.

 Hotaling Place, a one-block lane in the Jackson Square Historic District that has been called "San Francisco's oldest alley", is named after him.
-Hotaling maintained a warehouse there for his whiskey business, which may have helped saving the building in the 1906 earthquake and fire, as commemorated in a poem by Charles K. Field that today is displayed on a plaque there:
+Hotaling maintained a warehouse there for his whiskey business, now called the Hotaling Building.
+The whiskey may have helped saving the building in the 1906 earthquake and fire, as commemorated in a poem by Charles K. Field that today is displayed on a plaque there: